AdHoc-Protocol/AdHoc-protocol/README.md

 The first argument is the path to the task file, which can optionally include a parameter at the end to specify the type of task:

 - `.cs` - Upload the protocol description file to the server to generate the source code.
 - `.cs!` - Upload the protocol description file to generate the source code and test it.

 The remaining arguments are as follows:

-- paths to source files `.cs` and/or `.csproj` project file used in the mentioned protocol description file
+- Paths to source files `.cs` and/or `.csproj` project file used in the mentioned protocol description file.
 - The path to a temporary folder where files received from the server will be stored.
-- The last argument, if provided, is the path to your binary file, which will be executed after the embedded deployment process.
-  (⚠️ Please note that the temporary folder will serve as the working directory for this executable file).
+- The last argument, if provided, is the path to your binary file, which will be executed after the embedded deployment process. (⚠️ Please note that the temporary folder will serve as the working directory for this executable file).

 > For the embedded deployment system to function correctly, an instruction file is required to deploy the received
 > source code.
-> The instruction file should be named using the protocol description file name followed by `Deployment.md`
+The instruction file should be named using the protocol description file name followed
+> by `Deployment.md`.
 > For example, if the protocol description file is named `MyProtocol_file_name`, the instruction file should be
 > named `MyProtocol_file_nameDeployment.md`.
 >
 > The AdHocAgent utility will search for this instruction file in the following locations:
->- The folder containing the protocol description file.
+> - The folder containing the protocol description file.
->- The `Working directory`
+> - The `Working directory`.
 >
->If the utility cannot find the file in these locations, it will extract a template of the instruction file next to the
+> If the utility cannot find the file in these locations, it will extract a template of the instruction file next to the
 > protocol description file.
-> In that case, you will need to edit the file and provide the correct deployment instructions.
+In that case, you will need to edit the file and provide the correct deployment
+> instructions.

 <details>
  <summary><span style = "font-size:30px">👉</span><b><u>Click to see</u></b></summary>